-This chapter attempts to briefly summarize the variety of ways that the Internet, Web, and mobile platform can be used to build new business firms-firms that generate revenue and hopefully a profit.
+This chapter attempts to briefly summarize the variety of ways that the Internet and the Web are used to build new business firms-firms that generate revenue and hopefully a profit.
 The challenge in this chapter is to focus on some simple, unchanging realities of the business world that have nothing to do with the Internet, and then to understand how the Internet can be used within this framework to develop new businesses.
 What pundits now say about the Internet is, "The Internet changed everything, except the rules of business."

-The chapter starts out with the tale of Twitter and business model in the opening case, Tweet Tweet: Twitter's Business Model.
+The chapter starts out with the tale of Twitter and its search for a business model in the opening case, Tweet Tweet: What's Your Business Model?
 Twitter has amassed some very significant online assets in the form of a large audience, and behavioral data on this audience.
-Twitter is now monetizing these assets, by selling online advertising space in the form of Promoted Tweets, Trends, and Accounts, as well as other methods detailed in the case.
+Twitter has begun the process of monetizing these assets, by selling online advertising space in the form of Promoted Tweets, Trends, and Accounts.
+Twitter also has the possibility of greatly increasing its revenues from localized advertising.
+It is not at all clear yet how Twitter will become profitable, and the end of the story is not written.
 Class discussion questions for this case might include the following: